Multiplicity-free products of Schubert divisors

-The Chow ring of $G/B$ is generated (as a $\ZZ$-algebra) by the classes of \emph{Schubert divisors} in $G/B$ (actually, to define the Schubert divisors canonically, we need to first fix a maximal torus in $B$, which canonically defines the root system, the Weyl group, and its action on $G/B$, so we assume that a maximal torus in $B$ is fixed until the end of the paper, although we will not need it explicitly).
-Denote the classes of Schubert divisors by $D_1,\ldots, D_r$, where $r=\rk G$.
-We will be particularly interested in monomials in classes $D_i$.
-Let us say that a monomial $D_1^{r_1}\ldots D_r^{n_r}$ is \emph{multiplicity free} if there exists a Schubert class $X$ (this is the class of a Schubert variety, not necessarily of a Schubert divisor) such that $D_1^{r_1}\ldots D_r^{n_r}X=[\pt]$.
-Our goal is to answer the following question: \textit{What is the maximal degree (in the Chow ring) of a multiplicity-free monomial in $D_1,\ldots,D_r$ (i.~e., what is the maximal value of the sum $n_1+\ldots+n_r$ over all $n$-tuples $n_1,\ldots,n_r$ of nonnegative integers such that $D_1^{n_1}\ldots D_r^{n_r}$ is a multiplicity-free monomial?)} This question is particularly interesting in the case when $G$ is of type $E_8$, because the answer may be used to compute upper bounds on the \emph{canonical dimension} (see definition in \cite{karpenkoimc}) of $G/B$ over non-algebraically-closed fields, similarly to the arguments of \cite[Section 5]{karpenko}.
+We will be particularly interested in monomials in $D_i$s.
+Let us say that a monomial $D_1^{r_1}\ldots D_r^{n_r}$ is \emph{multiplicity free} if there exists $X \in \CH^*(G/B)$ such that $D_1^{r_1}\ldots D_r^{n_r}X=[\pt]$.
+Our goal is, for all groups $G$ \emph{with simply-laced Dynkin diagram} (i.e. of type $A$, $D$, or $E$ or a product of such groups), to find \textit{all possible degrees (in the Chow ring) of multiplicity-free monomials in $D_1,\ldots,D_r$}.
+In other words, we find \emph{all possible values of the sum $n_1+\ldots+n_r$ for the $n$-tuples $n_1,\ldots,n_r$ of nonnegative integers such that $D_1^{n_1}\ldots D_r^{n_r}$ is a multiplicity-free monomial}.
+This question is particularly interesting in the case when $G$ is of type $E$, because the answer may be used to compute upper bounds on the \emph{canonical dimension} (for the definition, see \cite{merkurjevupd3}) of the simply connected covering of $G$ (or of $G$ itself if it was already simply connected) over non-algebraically closed fields, similarly to the arguments of \cite{karpenko}.

-The answer to this question for $E_8$ is 34, see Theorem \ref{answertypee}.
-More generally, we will answer this question for any simple group $G$ with simply-laced Dynkin diagram.
-In particular, we also get an answer for the "classical" variety of complete flags, i.~e. for the case when $G=SL_{r+1}$.
-Namely, for a group of type $A_r$ (e.~g. $G=SL_{r+1}$, the Weyl group in this case is the permutation group $S_{r+1}$) we get $r(r+1)/2$, see Lemma \ref{answertypea}, for a group of type $D_r$ ($r\ge 4$) we get $r(r+1)/2-1$, see Proposition \ref{answertyped}, and for a group of type $E_r$ ($6\le r\le 8$) we get $r(r+1)/2-2$, see Theorem \ref{answertypee}.
-The answer for type $A_r$ agrees with the fact that the torsion index of $SL_{r+1}$ is 1.
+These possible degrees for types $E_6$, $E_7$, and $E_8$ turn out to be all integers between 0 and (respectively) 19, 26, 34, see Theorem \ref{answertypee}.
+Also, for a group of type $A_r$, i.e. for the ``classical'' variety of complete flags, we will get all integers between 0 and $r(r+1)/2 = \dim (G/B)$, see Lemma \ref{answertypea}.
+This agrees with the fact that the torsion index of $SL_{r+1}$ is 1.
+And for a group of type $D_r$ ($r\ge 4$), we will get all integers between 0 and $r(r+1)/2-1$, see Proposition \ref{answertyped},